Now is the time for the open source ecosystem to band together and find strength in numbers

 Q: How can open source developers help?

 JL: Open source developers can help by contributing evidence of prior art to Unified’s crowdsourced PATROLL prior art contests for the Open Source Zone.
-Prior art–evidence that the claimed invention was publicly known about and therefore not “new” at the time the patent application was filed–can be used to invalidate an NPE’s patent.
-CNCF and Unified will co-host an in person PATROLL contest at KubeCon + CloudNativeCon North America 2024.
+Prior art–evidence that the patented invention was not “new” at the time the patent application was filed–can be used to invalidate an NPE’s patent and weaken their ability to weaponize it.
+CNCF and Unified will co-host a prior art contest at KubeCon + CloudNativeCon North America 2024.
 The winner will be awarded a cash prize and recognized on the KubeCon keynote stage.
 More details will be announced soon.